Investors wary of "slow panic" on growth after Cyprus rescue

 Investors are looking for any sign that savers elsewhere in Europe withdrew deposits from banks fearing they might end up losing money like the depositors in Cyprus.

-But it will be at least another four weeks before Europe’s central banks release data on depositor behavior post-Cyprus for March and a fuller picture will take another month.
+But it will be at least another four weeks before Europe’s central banks release data on depositor behaviour post-Cyprus for March and a fuller picture will take another month.

 Until there is clear evidence, investors will be nervous, being led by anecdotal evidence and market pricing.